rodolphe37/intersection_observer_animation_tuto/README.md

 # Intersection Observer animation tutorial

-## How to animate your React site on scroll with a little of javascript and some keyframes!
+## How to animate your React site on scroll with on simple custom hook and some css keyframes!

 ### on Desktop Demo :
 ![Desktop](demo/demo-desktop.gif)